naskar-akash/akash_demo/README.md

 # akash_demo
-This is my first repository
+This is my first repository.
+creator - Akash Naskar